KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. ESLint issues:
    - package.json: Line 2, Column 11: Invalid npm package name: name can no longer contain capital letters. (rule: package-json/valid-name)
-   - package.json: Line 5, Column 3: Package top-level property "main" is not ordered in the npm standard way.
-Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
-   - package.json: Line 6, Column 3: Package top-level property "repository" is not ordered in the npm standard way.
-Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
-   - package.json: Line 10, Column 3: Package top-level property "keywords" is not ordered in the npm standard way.
-Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
-   - package.json: Line 17, Column 3: Package top-level property "author" is not ordered in the npm standard way.
-Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
-   - package.json: Line 19, Column 3: Package top-level property "bugs" is not ordered in the npm standard way.
-Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
-   - package.json: Line 22, Column 3: Package top-level property "homepage" is not ordered in the npm standard way.
-Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)

 ### [MMM-GoogleTasks by spydersoft-consulting](https://github.com/spydersoft-consulting/MMM-GoogleTasks)

+1. Repository name and main js file name is not the same.
-1. Outdated: Found `MichMich/MagicMirror` in file `node.yml`: Replace it by `MagicMirrorOrg/MagicMirror`.
+2. Outdated: Found `MichMich/MagicMirror` in file `node.yml`: Replace it by `MagicMirrorOrg/MagicMirror`.
-2. Typo: Found `Magic Mirror` in file `CONTRIBUTING.md`: Replace it with `MagicMirror²`.
+3. Typo: Found `Magic Mirror` in file `CONTRIBUTING.md`: Replace it with `MagicMirror²`.
-3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-4. Outdated: Found `husky install` in file `package.json`: Since husky v9 you may not need this anymore.
+5. Outdated: Found `husky install` in file `package.json`: Since husky v9 you may not need this anymore.
-5. Recommendation: Found `axios` in file `GoogleTaskService.ts`: Replace it with built-in fetch.
+6. Recommendation: Found `axios` in file `GoogleTaskService.ts`: Replace it with built-in fetch.
-6. Recommendation: Found `axios` in file `node_helper.ts`: Replace it with built-in fetch.
+7. Recommendation: Found `axios` in file `node_helper.ts`: Replace it with built-in fetch.
-7. Recommendation: Replace eslintrc by new flat config.
+8. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-GoogleTrafficTimes by Jacopo1891](https://github.com/Jacopo1891/MMM-GoogleTrafficTimes)